LucasDelfino92/morrowindsharp/mw2.md

 - MDMD - More Deadly Morrowind Denizens.ESP
 - MDMD - Creatures Add-On.ESP
 - MDMD Adamantium Armor Integrated Patch.ESP
+- MDMD Expansions Integrated Patch.ESP
 - Umbra, Blademaster.ESP
 - There Can Be Only One (Alt Fyr).ESP
+- There Can Be Only One Expansions Integrated Patch.ESP
 - There Can Be Only One BTBGI Patch.ESP
 - There Can Be Only One MDMD Patch.ESP
 - MDMD BTBGI Patch.ESP